Skip to main content

 Modify a Column

-When your engine lacks direct support (like SQLite), create a new table, copy data, and rename—most ORMs provide helpers for this.
+When a change is too disruptive, create a new table, copy data, and rename - most ORMs provide helpers for this.

 Drop a Column